Strengthening pathways to action for just and sustainable livestock systems.

 Click here to access the recordings, presentations and further readings.

-Art For Critical Research Practice: Unpacking Industrial Livestock Through Art-Based Research
+PAST: Art For Critical Research Practice: Unpacking Industrial Livestock Through Arts-Based Research

 This workshop explores arts as a tool for collective re-learning, for reclaiming the commons, and for dismantling colonial structures of knowledge and food production, with Cooking Sections artist duo Alon Schwabe and Dr Daniel Fernández Pascual (School of Architecture, Royal College of Art), and Maya Marshak (Bio-economy Research, University of Cape Town).
 Chaired by Dr Andrew Bennie Senior Researcher in Climate Policy and Food Systems (Institute of Economic Justice, South Africa).